Dual Enrollment through the Program for Accelerated College Enrollment (PACE)

 High school juniors and seniors may be eligible, based on parent permission, guidance

-counselor approval and meeting HGTC placement requirements (SAT or ACT or HGTC’s COMPASS).
+counselor approval and meeting HGTC placement requirements (SAT, ACT, COMPASS or ACCUPLACER

 Permission is required for all high school students to enroll in PACE courses.
 Private-school or home-schooled students who wish to enroll for dual credit must request written confirmation from their private high school or home-school organization to document that high school credit will be awarded.